michaelssavage/new-music-releases/README.md

 # new-music-releases

-Automatically share my saved artist's new releases to a Spotify playlist.
+Automatically collect my saved artist's new releases and add to a Spotify playlist.

 [New Music Releases write-up](https://michaelsavage.ie/projects/new-music-releases)

 ### Frontend
-- Create a frontend for searching for artists, tracks, or albums, then save the selections to a database.
+- UI for searching for artists, tracks, or albums, then save the selections to a database.
 - Edit and delete options

 ### Backend